HabibMrad/Udacity_AIND_Projects/Solving Sudoku Using AI/Readme.md

 ![sudoku_naked-twins-2](https://user-images.githubusercontent.com/21977558/34321630-c845869c-e839-11e7-9a13-97502ab410f7.png)

 As you can see, I have removed the values 2 and 3 from the boxes 'D3' and 'E3'.
 This is the naked twins technique.
-I implemented this technique in this project.
+I implemented this technique in the project.